DerekCresswell/GameDesign11/3 Top Down Arcade/2 PlayerInput.md

 Before we start writing some scripts make sure you add a scripts folder to your project.\
 Put in a new script and let's call it "PlayerMovement".
 Then open that up.

-Unity has a very convient way for us to get input with the ["Input Class"](https://docs.unity3d.com/ScriptReference/Input.html).
+Unity has a very convenient way for us to get input with the ["Input Class"](https://docs.unity3d.com/ScriptReference/Input.html).
 On this class there are two main functions we want. ["GetAxis"](https://docs.unity3d.com/ScriptReference/Input.GetAxis.html) for movement and ["GetButton"](https://docs.unity3d.com/ScriptReference/Input.GetButton.html) for button presses.\
 To use these we simply need to call the function from the `Input` class (just like `Debug.Log`).
 In the case of `GetAxis` we pass in a `string` of which axis we want to get.
 For us, the ones we'll use are `"Horizontal"` and `"Vertical"` which by default tell us if the player is pressing "WASD" or the arrow keys.\
-For `GetButton`, which we'll use a bit later, we pass in a button name and the function will tell us whether or not that button is pressed.
+For `GetButton`, which we'll use a bit later, we pass in a button name and the function will tell us whether that button is pressed.

 ***Note***
 The names of these axes are set through the ["Input Manager"](https://docs.unity3d.com/Manual/class-InputManager.html).
 You can also add new ones.
 We will talk more about this in a [section](#setting-up-button-inputs) later on.